-- Barnham Broom Golf & Country Club to Barnham Broom Golf and Country Club with a remaining term of 33 years - Riverside Hotel to Travelodge with a remaining term of 17 years - Riverside Cinema to Light Cinemas with a remaining term of 17 years - Merle Body Centre to Swaffham and District MHA with a remaining term of 18 years
+- Riverside Hotel to Travelodge with a remaining term of 16 years - Riverside Cinema to Light Cinemas with a remaining term of 16 years - Merle Body Centre to Swaffham and District MHA with a remaining term of 17 years

 The Council has a gross investment in the lease, made up of the minimum lease payments expected to be received over the remaining term and the residual value anticipated for the property when the lease comes to an end.
 The minimum lease payments comprise settlement of the long-term debtor for the interest in the property acquired by the lessee and finance income that will be earned by the Council in future years whilst the debt remains outstanding.
-The gross investment is made up of the following amounts:
+The gross investment is made up of the following amounts (the reduction compared to 2023-24 is owing to the sale of Barnham Broom Golf & Country Club):

-31.03.2024 £'000 31.03.2023 £'000
+31.03.2025 £'000 31.03.2024 £'000

 Finance lease debtor (net present value of minimum lease payments):

-Current (59) (67)
+Current 102 (59)

-Non-current 9,862 10,051
+Non-current 4,254 9,862

-Unearned finance income 12,595 13,669
+Unearned finance income 2,151 12,595

-Unguaranteed residual value of property (1,274) (1,653)
+Unguaranteed residual value of property (1,274) (1,274)

-Gross investment in the lease 21,124 22,000
+Gross investment in the lease 5,233 21,124